Holidays

 Please discuss this further with our sales team who will be happy to assist in picking the best trip for your family.

-This trip starts at Tokyo Narita Airport.
-All of our self-guided holidays are sold on a land only basis allowing you the flexibility to choose the travel method which best suits you.
-For this trip, we have included a shared transfer for you from Tokyo Narita Airport to your accommodation.
+The nearest airport is Tokyo Narita Airport.
+If you are beginning your trip at this airport, we will include a shared transfer for you from the airport to your accommodation in Tokyo.
 The journey takes approximately 2 hours and you can expect some great views over the city as you ride the elevated highways to your hotel.

 Water from the taps is perfectly drinkable on this holiday - please use this to fill your personal bottles for your daily activities.
-We do not encourage the purchase of single use plastic bottles.
+We do not encourage the purchase of single-use plastic bottles.

-Japanese cuisine is fresh, fragrant and flavoursome.
-It is a cuisine which draws on the umami tastes, largely down to the broths, soups and slow cooking processes used in Japanese cooking, drawing out the flavours.
-You can look forward to many rice and noodle dishes such as the popular ramen, udon (a thick wheat noodle) and soba dishes such as yakisoba (a buckwheat noodle).
-Seafood and shell fish is a staple in Japanese cuisine, not just because of the hugely popular sushi and sashimi but also grilled or fried in a light tempura batter.
-Japan has plenty of specialty dishes from the expensive Kobe beef, a type of Wagyu cattle reared in a way that produces a melt in the mouth beef, to the traditional warming bowls of ramen, with each region having its own take on this dish.
+Seafood and shellfish are staples in Japanese cuisine, not just because in the hugely popular sushi and sashimi, but also grilled or fried in a light tempura batter.
+Japan has plenty of specialty dishes from the expensive Kobe beef, a type of Wagyu cattle reared in a way that produces melt-in-the-mouth meat, to the traditional warming bowls of ramen, with each region having its own take on the dish.
 However, a favourite of ours here at KE is the Takoyaki octopus balls of Osaka.
-These are a deliciously moreish street food of pieces of octopus within a batter cooked on a grill, similar to a Dutch pancake grill, to produce the delectable balls, served topped with teriyaki sauce, tempura batter scraps and mayonnaise.
-We highly recommend trying them, though we warn you it is a test of patience to wait for them to cool down before taking a bite!
+This is a deliciously moreish street food of consisting of pieces of octopus and other ingredients such as tempura scraps, green onion, and pickled ginger bound together in a wheat-based flour batter to create balls that are then grilled or fried in a specially moulded pan a bit like a Dutch pancake grill.
+These delectable balls are then served topped with teriyaki sauce, tempura batter scraps, and mayonnaise.
+We highly recommend trying them, although we warn you it is a test of patience to wait for them to cool down before taking a bite!
+If you are not a fan of octopus, fear not, as you can also find Takoyaki made without the octopus, often switching it for pieces king oyster mushroom instead.
+Yum!

-Included evening meals will generally be kaiseki style, this is a traditional Japanese multi-course meal including multiple small dishes freshly prepared with locally-sourced seasonal ingredients.
+The included evening meals will generally be kaiseki style - this is a traditional Japanese multi-course meal consisting of several small dishes freshly prepared using locally-sourced seasonal ingredients.
 Meals are generally served at low tables, and you will be required to sit on cushions on the floor.
-Knives and forks will be rarely seen, be prepared to use chopsticks.
-Outside of the cities breakfasts will also be exclusively Japanese style.
+Knives and forks are rarely seen, so be prepared to use chopsticks.

 Private Tour Guides